mapprotocol/atlas/cmd/marker/README.md

 ### Configuring Genesis

-Genesis creation has many configuration options, for that `myatlas` use the concept of templates.
+Genesis creation has many configuration options, for that `marker` use the concept of templates.

 ```bash
 marker genesis --template=[local|loadtest|monorepo]
 ```

-Additionally, you can override template options via command line, chedk `myatlas genesis --help` for options:
+Additionally, you can override template options via command line, chedk `marker genesis --help` for options:

 ```bash
    --validators value    Number of Validators (default: 0)